-Covid-19 lockdown: Agriculture, select activities allowed from April 20 in ‘non-hotspot’ areas
+Covid-19: Rural industries, some construction work allowed from April 20 in ‘non-hotspot’ areas

 Inter-state and inter-district movement, including by air, trains or buses, will continue to be suspended till May 3.

 Some industries in rural areas and all agricultural activities will be allowed to resume from April 20 as India begins to gradually relax its lockdown in place to contain Covid-19 infections.
-These “necessary activities” have been allowed in certain identified areas of the country “to mitigate hardship to public”, the Ministry of Home Affairs said.
+These activities have been allowed “to mitigate hardship to public”, the Ministry of Home Affairs said.
 However, no such activity will be allowed in “containment zones”.

-The ministry issued the guidelines on Wednesday, a day after Prime Minister Narendra Modi announced that the nationwide lockdown aimed at breaking the chain of infections was being extended until May 3.
+The ministry issued the guidelines on Wednesday, a day after Prime Minister Narendra Modi extended the nationwide lockdown until May 3.
 Earlier, the lockdown was due to end on April 14.

 Districts that have several cases of infection or have reported a fast spread of infection will see very strong containment measures.
 Only essential services will be allowed in these zones and there will be strict restriction on movement.

-Masks have been made compulsory in public places as well as workplaces, while spitting in public places has been banned and will not attract a penalty.
+Masks have been made compulsory in public places as well as workplaces, while spitting in public places has been banned and will attract a penalty.

 What’s allowed in ‘non-hotspots’ from April 20